ShoheiNakamukai/RO_prediction_of_PNPA/README.md

 _Shohei Nakamukai, Eisuke Hayakawa, Masanori Arita_

+## Downloads

+When you use the prediction model, you have to prepare the all scripts from [here](https://version.aalto.fi/gitlab/bache1/retention_order_prediction/-/tree/master/src?ref_type=heads).They are

 ## Usage

 Retention order prediction of the paper can be reproduced by using the smile_to_prediction.py